michael-baker-us/kiro-test-tic-tac-toe/README.md

 ## Getting Started

 1. Open `index.html` in a web browser
-2. You'll see tabs at the top for Snake and Tic-Tac-Toe
+2. You'll see tabs at the top for Snake, Tetris, and Tic-Tac-Toe
 3. Click on a tab to switch between games
 4. Your game progress is preserved when switching tabs
+5. On mobile devices, touch controls are automatically enabled

 ## How to Play Tic-Tac-Toe